A14 toll plan: Alternative routes 'will create rat-runs'

 The Department for Transport said it was inappropriate to comment during the current consultation process.

-The new tolled section of the A14 would head south of Huntingdon connecting Cambridge and the A1.'A disaster'
+The new tolled section of the A14 would head south of Huntingdon connecting Cambridge and the A1.

 John Howells, tolls spokesperson from the Road Haulage Association, said: "It is very important that we see the A14 improved, but we don't want it tolled.

 "It will be a disaster to go along with the toll as it will move traffic off the A14."

 The estimated tolls would be up to £2 for cars and up to £3 for lorries.